Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 of two bits or computing factorial of a given natural number.
 After the library code block follows the actual contract definition declared using the keyword ``contract``.
 A contract has three parts.
-The first part declares the immutable parameters of the contract; the second declares the mutable fields and the third part contains all ``transition`` definitions.
+The first part declares the immutable parameters of the contract, the second declares the mutable fields and the third part contains all ``transition`` definitions.